classroomnoisecontroller/classroomnoisecontroller-BE/README.md

 ##### 404 (Not Found)

-> If you hit an endpoint that does not exist (for example, /classrooms/:id with an id that does not exist, the endpoint will return an HTTP response with a status code `404` and a body as below. )
+> If you hit an endpoint that does not exist (for example, /classrooms/:id with an id that does not exist), the endpoint will return an HTTP response with a status code `404` and a body as below.

 ```
 {